 Store inventory control is the process of keeping track of stock levels across your retail stores.
 This can relate to both physical and ecommerce online stores.
 It encompasses everything from purchasing right until the point it reaches the retail store.

 That means monitoring incoming and outcoming stock, as well as the stock being held in the warehouse.
 Inventory control gives you a complete overview of your company’s inventory, including what the products are and where they can be found in the warehouse.

 The goal is to minimize the costs that can be incurred through holding onto stock.
 You’ll also have a better idea of when to replenish stock, sell old stock, and buy new products.
 Good inventory control techniques will free up space in your warehouse as well as money in your cash flow, and ensure you’re not keeping hold of old or unsellable stock.

 According to Shopify, mismanaging inventory has cost businesses nearly $2 trillion.
 These are mostly hidden costs associated with overstocks, out-of-stocks, and preventable returns.

 Inventory control gives a business owner a better understanding of their stock levels.
 It ensures that dead stock is taken care of (or avoided entirely), and that the warehouse is running at optimum efficiency.
 Here are some other reasons as to why inventory control is important for your business:

-- Helps with quality control – Inventory control allows you to keep an eye on your products.
-That means that every now and again when you conduct inventory counts, you’re also able to quality control at the same time.
+- Helps with quality control – Inventory control allows you to keep an eye on your products, wherever they are.
+That means that every now and again when you conduct inventory counts, you’re also able to monitor quality control at the same time.
 If you do find stock that falls below your company standards, there is then the opportunity to act.
 Especially in the event of a product recall.